 Do not obstruct airflow to the front and back of the computer.

 If any lead wire is removed from the 12 Lead ECG cable, the HPCS shorting plug should be inserted into the open socket to avoid potential patient shock hazard.

-If there is a discrepancy between the data displayed by the LABSYSTEM™ PRO computer and the data displayed by the RF Generator, always use the RF Generator as your primary source of information.
+If there is a discrepancy between the data displayed by the LABSYSTEM™ PRO Computer and the data displayed by the ablation Generator or other connected device providing source data, always use the ablation Generator or other connected device providing source data as your primary source of information.

 When interconnecting any RF generator to the LABSYSTEM PRO Computer, confirm that the fully cabled combination meets all current requirements of IEC 60601-1 for Type CF devices.

 The method for calculating the dP/dt values displayed in the Status Window utilizes a continuously variable waveform.
 These values are intended to provide a relative reference only.
 To avoid inaccurate values, the user should independently verify the data.

 A waveform recording can become invalid if the application continuously records waveform data to a point where the recording file size exceeds two (2) gigabytes.
 A CLEARSIGN™/CLEARSIGN™ II Amplifier recording one hundred sixty channels at a 1 K Sampling Rate for over five and one-half hours can create a file that large.

 Intervals created during the Stimulation Detection process may not be displayed if the user changes amplifier configuration options during the detection process.